tobulifeandlike/Plant-Guardian-V2.0/README.md

 - Kalman filter theory adapted from classical control systems literature (Welch & Bishop, 1995) and agricultural sensor fusion research
 - Apple Human Interface Guidelines — the primary design reference throughout
 - Swift Student Challenge 2026 — the deadline that made this ship
+- My roommate and friend giving me chance to define the problem and suggestions while developing this sandbox version
+- Opensource 3D model websites sharing free-to-use plant model
 ---

 *Built with SwiftUI · SceneKit · Vision · AVFoundation · SwiftData*
+*With pure love to the world*
-*Developed for Swift Student Challenge 2026*
+*Developed for Swift Student Challenge 2026* *Applicable version v3.0 is released as soon as possible*